 However, the most effective mice control starts with good sanitation – cleaning and properly maintaining food storage areas so they don’t attract mice.
 In fact, all places where food is stored, processed, or used should be made mouse-proof so that mouse control is more efficient from the start.
 That means sealing up any holes or openings larger than a quarter of an inch, paying special attention to foundations, pipe openings, vents, and other points of entry to the indoors.
 Good mouse control is helped considerably by the proper sealing of these kinds of external access points.

 Mice exterminators such as the rodent control experts at Ford’s offer a number of effective mice control, mice removal, mice exclusion and mice extermination products and techniques to fit the size and scope of any mouse infestation.
-In fact, mice control and mice removal in Worcester and beyond are service specialties here at Ford’s.
+In fact, mice control and mice removal are service specialties here at Ford’s.